marcelkatz/devcenter-java-worker-master/README.md

-# Run non-web Java processes on Heroku
+## Run non-web Java processes on Heroku

 ## Sample Application

-A simple app that demonstrates the one-off and worker process types can be created as two simple Java classes and a build file:
+A simple app that demonstrates the one-off process type that can be created as a simple Java class and a build file:

     sampleapp/
       pom.xml